Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Results

 i) Different groups of benchmarks based on their origin and structure perform differently when executed on different device topologies.
-More precisely, synthetic circuits outperformed the real algorithm-based circuits for these topologies.
-The main value of the figures comes out of the fact that we can clearly choose a preferred quantum processor topology for each of the benchmark groups.
+The main value of the figures comes from the fact that we can clearly choose a preferred quantum processor topology for each of the benchmark groups (e.g., Surface-97 is preferred for arithmetic reversible circuits, whereas IBM Rochester might be chosen for random ones, as shown in Figures \ref{fig:allmetrics} and \ref{fig:allmetrics_ibm_aspen}).

-ii) Size parameters are not influencing the result in the same manner.
-For these topologies for instance number of qubits was not correlated to gate overhead.